Scalable Computation of Energy Functions for Nonlinear Balanced Truncation: Numerical Examples

-We then integrate \eqref{gxlast} to obtain the past energy function $\cE_\gamma^{-}(x)$ in \eqref{eq:ExEgammaminus}.
-We can see that the energy functions can be highly nonlinear functions in $x$.
-For $a=-2$, $\enn=1$, $b=2$, $c=2$ we plot $\cE_\gamma^+(x)$ and $\cE_\gamma^-(x)$ in the interval {$-6\leq x \leq 6$} for $\eta=0.5$ ($\gamma=\sqrt{2}$) in Figure~\ref{fig:Ex1_EgammaPlus}. {We then apply Algorithm~\ref{alg:EnFnctAprx} with $d=2,4,6,8$ and compute the corresponding polynomial approximations to $\cE_\gamma^+(x)$ and $\cE_\gamma^-(x)$}.
+We observe that the energy functions are highly nonlinear in $x$.
+For $a=-2$, $\enn=1$, $b=2$, $c=2$, Figure~\ref{fig:Ex1_EgammaPlus} shows $\cE_\gamma^+(x)$ and $\cE_\gamma^-(x)$ for {$-6\leq x \leq 6$} and $\eta=0.5$ ($\gamma=\sqrt{2}$).
+We then apply Algorithm~\ref{alg:EnFnctAprx} with $d=2,4,6,8$ and compute the corresponding polynomial approximations to $\cE_\gamma^+(x)$ and $\cE_\gamma^-(x)$.
 Near the origin, all of the approximations accurately approximate the true energy functions.
 However, the quadratic approximation (degree $d=2$) is relatively far from the analytic solution for $|x|>2$ compared to higher degree approximations.
 Note that degree $d=2$ approximations would be found by either ignoring the quadratic term in \eqref{eq:BGexample}, which is common for linearization approaches, or {other approaches that define localized algebraic Gramians.} However, over this spatial region, a modest degree $d=8$ approximation is very accurate.
-Thus, going to higher degree approximations allows us to extend balanced truncation to a wider region around the origin.
+Going to higher degree approximations extends balanced truncation to a wider region around the origin.
 However, all of these approximations are local and energy function approximations by polynomials might even become negative away from the origin.
 For example---while not shown on the figure---the fourth and eighth degree polynomial approximations for $\cE_\gamma^{-}$ become negative around $x\approx 8.5$ and $x\approx 6.8$, respectively.
 This is still in line with the theory of nonlinear balanced truncation, which is always formulated as \textit{local} balancing, see~\cite{scherpen1993balancing,scherpen1994normCoprime,scherpen1996hinfty_balancing}.
 In sum, one should test the quality of the energy function approximation before using them for balancing, and one may use their positivity as an indicator of the spatial domain where the model can be locally balanced.